 Commentators were quick to speculate about the meaning and motivation of the empty chair.
 Writing in the Catholic Herald, William Oddie wondered whether the incident indicated a curial conspiracy against the Pope.
 "How come that photo of the empty chair became, and so quickly, such an 'enigma'?
 How did it get itself plastered all over the Italian media?
 Why, as soon as it was known that the Pope wasn’t coming, wasn’t the chair simply removed?"

-In Catholic circles, of course, the term "empty chair" (in Latin, Sede Vacante) has special redolence, as it indicates the interval between two popes.
+In Catholic circles, the term "empty chair" (in Latin, Sede Vacante) has special redolence, as it indicates the interval between two popes.
 Some anti-modernists (known as Sedevacantists) deny the legitimacy of recent popes, claiming that the Holy See has been sede vacante at least since the death of John XXIII in 1963, if not earlier.
 Perhaps the Vatican Curia was consciously or unconsciously making a point.